 St. Joseph is the patron saint for Neil M. Ross.
 St. Joseph, according to Christian tradition, was not the biological father of Jesus; he served as his foster-father and as head of the Holy Family.
-The gospels describe Joseph as a "tekton" (TEKTWV); traditionally the word has been taken to mean "carpenter".
+The gospels describe Joseph as a "tekton" (τεκτων); traditionally the word has been taken to mean "carpenter".
 In Roman Catholic traditions, Joseph is the patron saint of workers and we celebrate his Feast day on March 19th.
 He was declared to be the patron saint and protector of the Catholic Church.
-(Pope Pius IX in 1870)

-Parents are the primary educators of their children so it is very important that their faith is shared and sacraments are celebrated.
-Attending and participating in Parish weekend Masses and Parish events as a family are encouraged.
-Students have the benefit of religious education, daily prayer and the opportunity to celebrate faith during the school day.
-Under the guidance of their teachers, students plan and participate in seasonal liturgical celebrations and student-led prayer.
-Basic school expectations for student participation and reverence apply to all students in attendance.
+(Pope Pius IX in 1870).
+Parents play a vital role as their child's first educators, ensuring the sharing of faith and celebration of sacraments.
+We encourage families to attend Parish weekend Masses and events together.
+Students receive religious education, engage in daily prayer, and celebrate faith during school hours.
+Guided by teachers, they actively participate in seasonal liturgical celebrations and lead prayers.
+All students are expected to participate and show reverence as part of our school community.